 Proposal Statement: The Massachusetts LDCs’ GSEPs include significant anticipated infrastructure investments that are designated for their current operating systems.
 Policies included in the 2025/2030 and 2050 Clean Energy and Climate Plans aim to reduce GHG emissions from the buildings sector, which will substantially reduce natural gas usage for heating.
 As a result, new investments in the gas distribution system will need to be recovered over an economic life of 10 to 30 years or less, rather than the 40- to 60-year recovery period that is currently in place.
 Including new options in the GSEPs (such as repair, retirement or electrification, and analysis of options), instead of solely focusing on replacement of pipelines and services, will help minimize stranded assets.

 Supported by: Conservation Law Foundation; HEET/PowerOptions

-Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil
+Statements in Support:

+Conservation Law Foundation: In its Order for DPU Docket No. 20-80-B, the Department of Public Utilities directed LDCs to conduct a comprehensive review of the issue of depreciation and stranded assets, including forecasting of the potential magnitude of stranded assets and identifying potential alternatives to accelerated depreciation.
+(DPU 20-80-B Order at 101).
+Common sense dictates that this review will be used to minimize the costs associated with stranded gas pipeline assets; accordingly, the Legislature’s consideration of this matter is warranted.Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil

 Statements in Opposition: